wortcook/calcgptplugin/README.md

+# calculator - hello world example
 # ChatGPT plugins quickstart

+Modified from:
 Get a todo list ChatGPT plugin up and running in under 5 minutes using Python.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

+This plugin performs basic math calculations on behalf of a prompt.
+Usefullness, unknown.

+Please don't do this in production, ever.

 ## Setup